zODC-Dev/zodc-service-integration/README.md

 # To do

-- Fix bug when jira create task but no link_url in database
+- Fix bug when link project, project id is null in db after inserted